cobyqa/cobyqa/doc/source/ref/index.rst

     solver

 The implementation of COBYQA is documented in the :ref:`developer guide <dev>`.
-It is completely unnecessary to read the :ref:`developer guide <dev>` to use COBYQA, and it only provides insights for people interested in the development of derivative-free optimization methods.
+It is completely unnecessary to read the :ref:`developer guide <dev>` to use COBYQA, and it only provides insights for people interested in the development of derivative-free optimization methods such as COBYQA.